jeanbaptisteb/classic_wikipedia/README.md

 ## Roadmap
 I will investigate reported bugs and fix them if possible.
 Pull requests are more than welcome relatively to that.

 More features may come progressively, depending on user requests.

+Adding support for more Wiki websites will display a permission pop-up to current users, which may come as an annoyance to them.
+In the past, a non-negligible part of users stopped using the add-on when I added support for new Wiki websites.
+Therefore, requests for adding new websites should be supported by compelling reasons, e.g. many users needing and requesting it.
+As an alternative, I'd encourage you to fork the project in order to support the other websites you are interested in; this should just be a couple of lines of code to amend.

 ## License
 The code is licensed under the [ Mozilla Public License 2.0 ](https://www.mozilla.org/en-US/MPL/2.0/).